-The typical asking rate per listing is in the $20's per square foot per year.
-The Mid-City region is experiencing a decline in rates.
-In the last 3 months, the median rate decreased $2 per sqft per year.
-That's a 7% decrease in rent.
+Most listings are in the $10's per square foot per year.
+The Mid-City region is experiencing a a boost in rates.
+In the last 3 months, the median rate went up $2 per sqft per year.
+That's a 14% increase in rent.

-Compared to the rest of the San Diego market, the Mid-City region has smaller rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the San Diego market, the Mid-City region has less expensive rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 6 listings have been posted online, which means listings are probably going fast.
-You'll want to be prepared to tour spaces as quick as possible.
+In the last 90 days, 94 listings have been made available, so you'll want to check back regularly for new listings.
+About 10% of the available space in the Mid-City are subleases, so you will probably have to focus your search on direct office leases.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,500 sqft.
-Most buildings in this market are approximately 3 floors.
+Even though the median size is 8,160 sqft, there are still 0 new listings below 2,000 sqft.
+Most properties in this area are around 3 floors.
 Most buildings in this region were built in 1987 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Wholesale trade is the dominant industry in this region.
-Commute by car is the most popular way to get to work amongst Mid-City folk.
+Wholesale trade is the dominant industry in this area.
+Commute by car is the most popular way to get to work amongst Mid-City occupants.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.

 Real time and historical data on commercial real estate listings in Mid-City.

 Get email notifications when new listings are posted that match your requirements.